Results for Letter r

 Rich: Describes wines with generous, full, pleasant flavors, usually sweet and round in nature.
 In dry wines, richness may be supplied by high alcohol and glycerin, by complex flavors and by an oaky vanilla character.
 Decidedly sweet wines are also described as rich when the sweetness is backed up by fruity, ripe flavors.

-Riddling: In making sparkling wine, the process of moving the sediment remaining in the bottle from the second fermentation to rest on the cap for easy removal.
-The process of riddling is unique to méthode traditionelle and was developed by Madame Clicquot (Veuve Clicquot) in the early 1800s to remove the cloudy lees from the bottles.
+Riddling: In making sparkling wine, the process of moving the sediment remaining in the bottle from the second fermentation to rest in the neck of the bottle for easy removal.
+The process of riddling is part of the méthode traditionelle and was developed by Madame Clicquot (Veuve Clicquot) in the early 1800s to remove the cloudy lees from the bottles.
 The bottles are loaded in a horizontal position onto wooden racks called pupitres.
 At this point, the sediment rests on the side of the bottle.
 As the bottles are riddled, or given a sharp quarter-turn daily and gradually tilted upside-down, the sediment works its way to the bottle neck.
 Today, most producers use efficient mechanical riddlers.
+Also known as Remuage.

 Rim : Where the wine meets the edge of the glass, useful in describing color variation in a wine.

 Ripasso: Italian term for a process in which dried grapes or leftover grapeskins (pomace) are added to a fermented wine for a period of maceration to increase its intensity, flavor, alcohol and color.
 This method is used to make some wines from Valpolicella, using the leftovers from the area's Recioto or Amarone wines, made from raisinated grapes dried on mats in the appassimento process.